 - It is perfectly normal to feel a little different as you physically and mentally adjust to the change in pregnancy.
 However, if at any stage you feel that things are beginning to feel overwhelming or you are finding it difficult to manage from day to day visit COPE: Centre of Perinatal Excellence for tips to help you identify and cope with the many growing changes in pregnancy.

 Most women wait until their period is late before they do a home pregnancy urine test.
 For others, this seems too long.
-It is possible to have a false negative pregnancy test, if it is done before the levels of pregnancy hormones can be detected in a woman’s urine.
-However, it is not possible to have a false positive test.
+It is possible to have a false negative pregnancy test, if it is done before the levels of hCG can be detected in a woman’s urine.
+However, it is not possible to have a false positive test unless taking specific hormone medication.

 As your pregnancy progresses there will be different symptoms and changes within your body.
 Some will be more pronounced and obvious and others will be quite subtle.
 Remember that no two pregnancies are exactly the same.
 Even if you have had a baby before, be prepared for a different experience each time.